The History and Veneration of the Infant Jesus of Prague

 The statue of the Infant Jesus of Prague is more than 400 years old.
-It resembles the God´s incarnation, spiritual childhood and the dignity of Christ´s as well as our own humanity.
+It reflects the God´s incarnation, spiritual childhood and the dignity of both Christ´s and our own humanity.

 According to sources, the statue of the Prague Infant Jesus originates in Spain.
 It was probably made in Spain sometime in the second half of the 16th century or earlier.
 Legend says that the Infant Jesus miraculously appeared to the monk who moulded the statue based on his vision A different legend tells us that the statue was owned by St. Theresa of Jesus who greatly venerated Jesus' childhood and spread the veneration of the Infant Jesus throughout Spain.
 She is said to have given the statue to friend whose daughter was getting married in Prague.

 It an established fact that the statue of the Infant Jesus was brought to Prague by the Spanish Duchess Marie Manriquez de Lcara, who married Vrastislav of Pernstejn in 1556.
 Later she gave the statue to her daughter Polyxena of Lobkovic as a wedding gift.
 She greatly venerated the statue and received consolation and help from it many times.